Resource-efficient quantum algorithm for linear systems of equations: Shadow Quantum Linear Solver

 With these inputs, the SQLS runs an optimization process using a local cost function analogue to the one proposed in Ref.~\cite{VQLS}.
 In particular, given the un-normalized quantum state $\ket{\psi(\Vec{\theta})} = A\ket{x(\Vec{\theta})}$, the local cost function is defined as:

 in which we employ the compact notation $\ket{x(\Vec{\theta})}=\ket{x}$, and the effective Hamiltonian is explicitly expressed as:

-Here, $\mathbb{I}$ is the identity matrix, $\ket{0_j}$ is the $j$-th qubit zero logical state, and $\mathbb{I}_j-$ is the identity on all qubits except for the $j$-th one.
+Where $\mathbb{I}_r-$ is the identity on all qubits except for the $j$-th one, $\ket{0_j}$ is the $j$-th qubit zero logical state.
 The cost function in Eq.~\ref{eq:local cost} effectively encodes the solution to the problem: if $C_L \rightarrow 0$, then $\ket{\psi} \rightarrow \ket{b}$, meaning that a minimization of $C_L$ guarantees a solution to the QLSP.
 We now introduce the approximation error $\epsilon$ as:

 which is the trace distance between the real solution, $\ket{x_0}$, and the approximate optimal solution, $\ket{x^*}$.
 Then, considering a target approximation error $\epsilon$, for a QLSP with the condition number $\kappa$ and requiring a number of qubits $n$, the local cost function from Eq.~\eqref{eq:local cost} is bound by